Data Sources for Network and Application Performance Management

 SkyLIGHT PVX relies on any of three approaches for capturing network traffic:

-- Port-mirroring (commonly called SPAN, with RSPAN and ERSPAN variations)
+- Port-mirroring (commonly called SPAN, with support for RSPAN and ERSPAN variants)

-- Terminal access point (TAP) and Network Packet Brokers
+- Terminal access point (TAP) or network packet broker (NPB) devices

-The port mirroring is the most commonly used method to capture traffic.
-It is inexpensive, flexible in terms of how much traffic can be captured at once, and remotely configurable.
+Port mirroring is the most commonly used method for capturing network and application traffic.
+It is inexpensive to deploy, flexible in terms of the volume of traffic data to be captured, and remotely configurable.

 Taps are unobtrusive, undetectable on the network, and can deal with both full-duplex and non-shared networks.
 Taps monitor all packets, including hardware errors (i.e., MAC and media), and provide full visibility even when switches are operating under heavy network load.
 Taps are configured to “fail open” so that if a fault occurs or the device loses power, network traffic will typically continue to pass through, thus minimizing potential traffic interruptions.
 (For more on the advantages of SPAN vs TAP, please see this blog post: How to capture traffic?
 (SPAN vs TAP))

 For remote environments, such as branch sites, where traffic capture through port mirroring is not possible or the deployment of taps is not feasible, there is SkyLIGHT FBX, a virtualized packet broker that employs lightweight, remote capture modules to stream flows to PVX appliances without requiring any form of compute at the remote site.

 From Branch Offices to Data Centers and All Cloud Environments